jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli.md

 * `resolved-addres`: contains the actual IP address.
 * `inet-address` : contains the expression used to compute the `resolved-address` attribute.

-# management HTTP interface
+# core management

-Also known as the `management interface`.

-## operation to get the management http interface resource
+## operation to get the core management HTTP interface

-The operation to get the management http interface resource is: `/core-service=management/management-interface=http-interface:read-resource`
+The operation to get the core management HTTP interface is: `/core-service=management/management-interface=http-interface:read-resource`

-## management HTTP interface interesting attributes
+## core management HTTP interface interesting attributes

 * `http-authentication-factory`: elytron http-authentication-factory name used to secure the access to the management interface.
 * `socket-binding` : The name of the socket binding name used for the management interface's socket.